When Wellbeing Goes Wonky

 There hadn’t been a week that went by without me doing some kind of yoga stretching, especially when my back felt locked up due to work.
 But I began to feel like my yoga practice was just another thing on my to-do list, and when I did do it my body – which had started its downward slide into menopausal territory – was feeling pretty grumbly about it.
 Some of the poses seemed like they were hurting my back instead of stretching it and I would sometimes end a yoga session feeling worse than when I started.
 I tried to change poses, but the same feelings kept happening - a grumbly body and a grumpy mind.

 However, being the stubborn person I am - and determined to keep my wellbeing plan on track - I just ignored what was staring me in the face, and blindly carried on.
 Until I spoke to an osteopath friend who actually said that he wanted to ban Pilates and yoga due to all the injuries they seemed to cause.
-Now I happen to think that’s taking it a bit too far, but it did remind me of a massage client of mine who despite having a serious wrist injury still insisted on going to her yoga class where she would injure it even more by doing downward dog poses.
+Now I happen to think that’s taking it a bit too far, but it did remind me of a client of mine who despite having a serious wrist injury still insisted on going to her yoga class where she would injure it even more by doing downward dog poses.
 She’d got into the mindset that she absolutely had to do yoga because it was what she’d always done to help keep her body in shape and her mind at peace and she would have preferred to have caused herself permanent and lasting injury rather than give up yoga.
 It made me realise that I was doing exactly the same thing – it had become a habit but rather than it being a good habit that had once made me feel good, it had turned sour and I had to recognise that.

 It made me feel slightly sad to banish my yoga mat to the corner but once I’d done it I felt suddenly extremely liberated.
 Yoga had become a chore to me, and it was time to shake up my wellbeing plan and find something else – perhaps swimming?
 Or maybe not.
 Maybe the walking and the solo meditation was enough?
 What this whole experience taught me was that as human beings we are subject to change.
 Our bodies change, our lifestyles change, our jobs change and our needs change.
 If we are to stay fully connected to a plan to help our mental health, then we have to be fully mindful of what exactly makes us feel good in that moment.
 This means that our plans have to adapt day by day, hour by hour, moment by moment.
 Don’t force yourself to complete a ritual just because you feel you have to, or because you will feel judged if you don’t.
 If it makes you feel good, do it.
 And if it doesn’t, then for god’s sake stop.
 Otherwise you could end up like me, with a bad back and a mouthful of saliva with nowhere to spit….